arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 </div>

 The statement `[ 5 -eq 05 ]` is checking if the numbers `5` and `05` are equal to each other.
+This numerical equality is different from `=` which we will see later and is for comparing strings.
 The command `echo "integer equality"` only runs if the numbers are equal.
 If you change the `05` to `04`, this code will not return any output.

 **`else`**